lnproxy/spec/README.md

 ## Compatibility with LNURL

 For an lnproxy relay to be used in conjunction with [LUD-06](https://github.com/lnurl/luds/blob/luds/06.md), the amount in the proxy invoice needs to be set by the user.
 To accommodate this, a relay may accept an additional parameter `routing_msat` that specifies the millisatoshi amount the relay should use when routing the payment.
-In this case, the flow is the same as above except steps 1 and 5 which become:
+Note that the user is responsible for ensuring that the amount in `routing_msat` is enough to pay for the costs of routing the payment; otherwise, the payment will fail.
+The flow is the same as above except steps 1 and 5 which become:

   1. User makes a POST request to a relay like:
      ```Bash